rdlauer/articles/blues/ubidots/post-ubidots.md

 The Notecard is a developer-focused device-to-cloud data pump built to address key pain points experienced today with cellular IoT:

 - It's developer-friendly. 🤗
-- Pricing is predictable (and affordable). 🤑
+- Pricing is predictable (and affordable, starting at $49 for 10 years and 500MB of data). 🤑
 - Provisioning is automatic and security is baked-in. 🔐

 For just a moment let's hone in on the "developer-friendly" aspect.
-Traditional cellular IoT platforms rely on using the arcane AT command syntax, such as:
+Traditional cellular IoT platforms rely on using arcane AT command syntax, such as:

 	AT+CSQ
 	AT+CREG=1